Blog

 But here's what's actually happening on most of those listings.

-End-grain hard maple cutting board with a small prep board showing the ideal two-board system for everyday cooking., stability, and craftsmanship.
+End-grain hard maple cutting board beside a small prep board, the two-board system for everyday cooking.

 Why Sets Are Tempting